jamespmernin/Rails-Ninja/README.md

 end
 ```

-If you get stuck, check the `dojos_controller.rb` file in this repository for help.
-Additionally, if you were able to figure out the whole thing on your own, please still double check that file and make sure your solution is similar.
-There are multiple potential solutions, so it's okay if yours looks a little different, but it should be similar to the answer in that file.

 Next, make a file named `senseis_controller.rb` and follow the same steps you followed for `dojos_controller.rb`.
 Here's the index method again:

 ```rb